-To align with the University’s strategy on student development, extra funding will be allocated to support students organizing activities aligning with the CAT Strategy as detailed below.
+To align with the University’s strategy on student development, extra funding will be allocated to support students organizing activities in compliance with the CAT Strategy as detailed below.
 The maximum subsidy for ‘CAT’ activities is 90% of the approved budget and shall not exceed the ceiling amount.

-Community Services – Social services, service-learning and other activities that contribute to the community, serve people in need.
+Community Services – Social services, service-learning and other activities that contribute to the community and serve people in need.